 Total cooking time: From 55 minutes to 1 hour 20 minutes

-If salad is not your cup of tea, then let me introduce you to a different set of delicacies.
-These are mainly soups.
-First off, Pisto comes from the regions of Murcia, Castilla La Mancha, and Extremadura.
+If salad is not your cup of tea, then let me introduce a different set of side delicacies using vegetables.
+This Pisto comes from Murcia, Castilla La Mancha, and Extremadura regions.
 It’s very similar to a French specialty named Ratatouille.

 To make Pisto, you need tomatoes, bell peppers, and zucchinis.
 You need to dice the bell peppers and zucchinis into small cubes.
 After dicing, you can saute the vegetables on a pan.

 For the sauce, you will need tomatoes.
 You also need to chop the tomatoes into smaller cubes and saute them.
 You need to keep stirring until the tomatoes turn mushy.
 That’s when the sauce is done.
 The final step is to add the vegetables to the tomato sauce.

 The final result is a very fragrant vegetable stew that you can eat with white rice.
 The texture of the stew is thick.
 The ingredients add a ton of flavors to the stew.
 If you want to, you can add chopped sausages to the stew for that sweeter meat taste.